Pitch and Pivot: Spark Conversations that Grow Your Business

 For example, here's how I do the pitch and pivot when asked, "Sean, what do you do?"

-"I run a strategy and storytelling consultancy that helps entrepreneurs tap into the power of story to grow their business.
-[Pause for about one second and then pivot.]
+"I run a consulting company that helps entrepreneurs tap into the power of story to grow their business.
+[Pause for a second and then pivot.]
 What kind of business are you in?"

 This approach accomplishes four critical objectives that can help you establish and build that introduction into a potentially valuable relationship for both parties.